Naturaily/Naturaily-netlify/_posts/2020-08-16-why-you-should-consider-gatsby-js-for-your-jamstack-website.md

 It’s very well supported, with developers contributing the likes of new plugins, transformers and more.
 Whatever you need, if it isn’t part of the official Gatsby package, there’s a good chance someone has already worked on a solution.\
 \
 Alongside its official support, this means there are relatively few challenges Gatsby can’t overcome.
-Want to add third-party support, pull source data from different sources (such as using a content management system in your JAMstack package) and even using markup (another JAMstack friendly option) with the data?
+Want to add third-party support, pull source data from different sources (such as using a content management system in your Jamstack package) and even using markup (another Jamstack friendly option) with the data?
 The community has ensured Gatsby is able to do all of that.

 <br>

-## Gatsby & JAMstack Development
+## Gatsby & Jamstack development

-Now let’s look at Gatsby more in the context of JAMstack.
-All of the above benefits, of course, mirror the needs of [JAMstack development](https://naturaily.com/services/webdevelopment/jamstack){:target="_blank"} itself, but here’s why we turn to Gatsby over other generators time and time again.
+Now let’s look at Gatsby more in the context of Jamstack.
+All of the above benefits, of course, mirror the needs of [Jamstack development](https://naturaily.com/services/webdevelopment/jamstack){:target="_blank"} itself, but here’s why we turn to Gatsby over other generators time and time again.

 ### Performance Is a Priority

-Both JAMstack and static site generators focus on performance.
+Both Jamstack and static site generators focus on performance.
 While there are many options to choose from, the reason we keep choosing Gatsby JS is that it’s often just the best.
 It’s very well optimized and, thanks to community support, it continues to be a leading choice.

 For example, if you want to utilize responsive images - which is essentially a must for responsive design - [there’s a plugin for that](https://www.gatsbyjs.org/packages/gatsby-plugin-sharp/){:rel="nofollow"}{:target="_blank"}.
 Of course, it’s designed to keep your web projects as easy to load as possible.

-Whatever you need in your JAMstack development, the chances are Gatsby has it covered.
+Whatever you need in your Jamstack development, the chances are Gatsby has it covered.

 ### Mostly Static

-Static generators play a key role in JAMstack - by focusing on static HTML elements as much as possible, loading and overall performance are greatly improved.
+Static generators play a key role in Jamstack - by focusing on static HTML elements as much as possible, loading and overall performance are greatly improved.
 The key phrase here, however, is “as much as possible”.

 Most modern websites require dynamic content.
 Problems typically arise when this is used too heavily.
 With Gatsby, we circumvent this issue entirely.
 We’re still prefetching and loading static elements as much as possible, with cuts down on loading issues, saving any computational power for those dynamic elements that we need.